wulab/nd004-build-an-item-catalog/README.md

     $ docker-compose exec app flask initdb

 Then, point your browser at http://localhost:8000/ to start using the app.
-The default username and password is `admin` and `default` correspondingly.

 Press `Ctrl+C` to stop the service.
 If you want to clean up everything, use: